 16.11.12.
 Steel mesh fence cordon.
 Flour Power sculpture would survive the quakes, Colombo St / High St / Hereford St, S red zone

-Colombo St: In a demolition site, Wilson carpark, near the temporary Bus Exchange, I spotted a new gift shop in a porta-cabin.
-I also found porta-cabin, public toilets by Tuam Library.
+Colombo St: In a demolition-site's Wilson carpark near the temporary Bus Exchange, we spotted a new gift shop in a porta-cabin.
+We also found porta-cabin, public toilets by Tuam Library.

 17.11.12.
 Porta-cabin gift shop, demolition site carpark, temporary Bus Exchange, Colombo St / Tuam St

-Near Mollett St, where 16 people died in the 22.02.11 Killer Quake, crushed by masonry fallen from old, brick bldgs.
-Beggs Music shop wall, Kirsty Dunn's poem:
+Near Mollett St, where 16 people died in the 22 February 2011 Quake, crushed by masonry fallen from old, brick buildings, we saw Beggs Music shop wall which showed a Kirsty Dunn's poem:

 Amidst the shards of glass